RhythmusByte/Personal-Website/README.md

 ---

 ## Overview
-A simple and elegant portfolio website for showcasing your projects and a way to contact you.
-The website is responsive.
+A simple and elegant portfolio website for showcasing my projects and a way to contact me.
+The website is fully responsive and partially animated.

 ## Preview